-The outdoors, of course, are the best place to savor fully the magnificent beauty of Red Rock Country--not just the stunning vistas but the pungent fragrance of native vegetation as well as the sounds of nature and wildlife--truly a multisensory experience.
-And all around Talahogan are quiet spaces for doing so.
+Closer to nature, Red Rock Country is most enjoyed from Talahogan's tranquil outdoor spaces.
+It's not just stunning vistas but the pungent fragrance of the vegetation and the sounds of nature and wildlife.
+And all around the property are private, peaceful spaces for doing so.

-Talahogan's rustic patio is one of the most peaceful spaces on the hilltop with wide open views of Red Rock Country's western and northern horizons.
-In the shape of a Navajo hogan, the spacious eight-sided patio is built around two large juniper trees, divided into sections by weathered railroad ties, and covered with crushed granite.
-The patio features a large wooden table (octagonal, of course!), a three-burner gas grill with nearby tree table for preparation/serving as well as an outdoor fireplace and roomy tree bench.
-Off to the side, the five-person Sundance Caprio spa offers not only sweeping views of the red rocks but of the heavens as well, ideal for star gazing!
-As an International Dark Sky Community, Sedona offers a rich night sky, one where on cloudless nights the Milky Way is not just visible but cuts a wide and naturally bright swath across the sky.
-Surrounding the patio are large landscaped beds filled with colorful perennials, wild flowers and cacti, which blend seamlessly with the natural pinyon-juniper woodland beyond.
-To the fragrance of the vegetation, the nearby creek and pond provide the restful sound of flowing water.
+Talahogan's rustic patio is one of the most peaceful outdoor spaces on the hilltop with wide open views of the national forest and Mogollon Rim.
+In the shape of a Navajo hogan, the spacious eight-sided patio is built around two large juniper trees.
+Eat at the large wooden table (octagonal, of course!), cook on the three-burner gas grill, and relax on the roomy tree bench.
+Off to the side, the five-person Sundance spa offers sweeping views both of the Red Rocks and the heavens.
+As an International Dark Sky Community, Sedona offers a rich night sky, ideal for star gazing!
+Surrounding the patio are large landscaped beds that blend seamlessly with the natural pinyon-juniper woodland beyond.
+The nearby creek provides the restful sound of flowing water.

 Framing a stunning, expansive view of Sedona's eastern and southern horizons, the large deck provides a dramatic entrance to Talahogan.
-Made of local tumbled stone and barnwood, the space harmonizes with, and draws the eye to, the magnificent red rock buttes and mountains beyond.
-The stonework is unique, a blend inspired by the Desert View Watchtower--Mary Colter's architectural masterpiece at the Grand Canyon--and an old Spanish-era barn in New Mexico.
-To honor the region's Native American culture, replicas of Hopi and Puebloan artwork found on the Watchtower are embedded in the stonework.
-Lining the garden wall in front of the deck are a variety of sages and yarrow that soften the stone and provide color and fragrance.
+Made of local tumbled stone and barnwood, the space harmonizes with the magnificent Red Rock buttes and mountains beyond.
+Embedded in the stonework are replicas of Hopi and Puebloan artwork.
+Lining the garden wall are a variety of fragrant sages and yarrow.

 The sunsets from this hilltop can be spectacular--not just for their brilliant range of colors but also for the imposing rock formations they backlight.
 From Talahogan, the sun sets behind or near the Cockscomb, the large butte due west of the property.
 One of the best places to enjoy these evening spectacles in the peacefulness of the open countryside is the terrace on the back side of the Bunkhouse.